MyKnowledgeMap/openbadges-google-sheets/README.md

 1. Clone this repository.
 2. Run `npm install` to install the dependencies for the app.
-3. Run `npm build` to transpile and bundle the app to the GoogleScript format.
+3. Run `npm run build` to transpile and bundle the app to the GoogleScript format.
 4. Copy `app.js` from `dist` to Google App Scripts.

-      "no-param-reassign": ["error", { "props": true, "ignorePropertyModificationsFor": ["template"] }],
+## Development

+1. Clone this repository.
+2. Run `npm install` to install the dependencies for the app.
+3. Make your changes and add tests.
+4. Run `npm test` and check the coverage output.